charliecalvert/CloudNotes/Isit320/Week01.md

 ~~~~

 The program should be able to use a **for in** loop to iterate over
-the object that you read created when you read in your JSON file.
+the object that you created when you read in your JSON file.
+With a
-With a single line in your **for** loop you should be able to
+single line in your **for in** loop you should be able to dynamically
-dynamically create output that looks like this:
+create output that looks like this:

 ~~~~
 a : number